computer-based OET

 5. Word counter in OET computer-based writing sub-set continues to show you how many words you have typed effectively giving you an idea about additional number of words to write to meet the minimum word-length requirements.

-Typing Tips for OET on Computer and OET at Home
+Typing Tips for OET computer based test and OET at Home

 Listening Part A